Atlantic U-boat campaign of World War I: Unrestricted submarine warfare

-There were, however, no means to detect submerged U-boats, and attacks on them were limited to efforts to damage their periscopes with hammers and dropping guncotton bombs.
+There were no means to detect submerged U-boats, and attacks on them were limited to efforts to damage their periscopes with hammers and dropping guncotton bombs.
 Use of nets to ensnare U-boats was also examined, as was a destroyer, Starfish, fitted with a spar torpedo.

-In all, 16 U-boats were destroyed during this phase of the campaign, while they themselves sank 370 ships totalling 750,000 GRT.
+U-boats did not cause substantial damage, as merchant traffic was not intimidated into ceasing as the planners had anticipated.
+Sixteen U-boats were destroyed during this phase of the campaign, while they sank 370 ships of 750,000 GRT.
+Britain had around 20 million GRT in shipping at the start of the war and production managed to more than keep pace with losses.

 1916: In support of the High Seas fleet

-In 1916 the German Navy returned to a strategy of using the U-boats to erode the Grand Fleet's numerical superiority by staging a series of operations designed to lure the Grand Fleet into a U-boat trap.
+1916 was a year of political struggles between opponents and proponents of unrestricted submarine warfare.
+Reinhard Scheer became the commander of the High Seas Fleet, and as an effort to "blackmail" command into adopting unrestricted submarine warfare, refused to use his submarines in any sort of limited commerce raiding campaign.
+Thus German Navy returned to a strategy of using the U-boats to erode the Grand Fleet's numerical superiority by staging a series of operations designed to lure the Grand Fleet into a U-boat trap.
 Due to the U-boats' poor speed compared to the main battle fleet these operations required U-boat patrol lines to be set up, while the High Seas fleet manoeuvred to draw the Grand Fleet to them.

 Several of these operations were staged, in March and April 1916, but with no success.
 Ironically, the major fleet action which did take place, the Battle of Jutland, in May 1916, saw no U-boat involvement at all; the fleets met and engaged largely by chance, and there were no U-boat patrols anywhere near the battle area.
 A further series of operations, in August and October 1916, were similarly unfruitful, and the strategy was abandoned in favour of resuming commerce warfare.
+Renewed orders in October suggested that unrestricted submarine warfare may come at some point in the future, but commerce attacks had to operate under cruiser rules for now.
+To the consternation of Scheer, operating in this way turned out to be a great success, with around 1.4 million tons sunk in less than four months.
+Only 4 submarines from the High Seas Fleet were lost, due solely to mines or accidents.
+According to German estimates, Scheer's intransigence cost Germany the opportunity to sink 1.6 to 3 million tons of Allied shipping.